UEFA Europa League group stage draw

 Article summary

-Roma, Manchester and Arsenal are among the 32 hopefuls who learned their group stage fate.
+Roma, Manchester United and Arsenal are among the 32 hopefuls who learned their group stage fate.

 Article top media content